OHI-Science/ohimanual/3_conduct_manual/ohi-manual.md

 Congratulations if you've finished all goal model modifications as they are the most time-consuming part of the Index calculation process!
 In the goal model modification step, you've calculated goal status and trend, there are only a couple of more steps to do to calculate the overall index score, including calculating pressures and resilience.

-### Additional data layers to accompany the pressures and resilience matrices
+### Additional data layers for pressures and resilience calculations

 So far you would have prepared the pressure and resilience matrices, as well as the appropriate data layers, a few more data layers are needed to complete the calculation.
 They are identified in `sub-country/conf/config.R` as follows: